bbcmicrobit/micropython/docs/neopixel.rst

 To connect a strip of neopixels you'll need to attach the micro:bit as shown below (assuming you want to drive the pixels from pin 0 - you can connect neopixels to pins 1 and 2 too).
 The label on the crocodile clip tells you where to attach the other end on the neopixel strip.
+The VDD pin may be labelled as something else on some variants of neopixels - for example "V+".
+In some cases it may be called "+5V" and it is only safe to use this if you have no other 5V devices connected.

 .. warning::